michael/svedit/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-## Contribute?
+## Contributing

-At the very moment, the best way to help is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more months to stabilize it.
+At the very moment, the best way to help is to donate or sponsor us, so we can buy time to work on this exclusively for a couple of more months, in order to make this stable.
 Please get in touch personally.
+Find my contact details [here](https://editable.website).